ot2i7ba/UFEDMapper/README.md

 # UFEDMapper
-UFEDMapper is a Python script designed to process and analyze KML files exported from Cellebrite UFED.
-It provides the functionality to create various types of map visualizations from the extracted data points.
-This script is based on **[UFEDkml2map](https://github.com/ot2i7ba/UFEDkml2map/)**, and I primarily use these scripts for professional purposes as they work well for me.
-I hope that by sharing this, it may help others too.
+UFEDMapper is a Python script crafted to process and visualize KML files exported from Cellebrite UFED [^1] using Plotly [^2].
+This tool generates various types of interactive map visualizations from the extracted data points.
+Based on **[UFEDkml2map](https://github.com/ot2i7ba/UFEDkml2map/)**, this script has been tailored to meet my professional needs, helping me streamline my workflow.
+By sharing this, I hope it can also be beneficial to others in similar fields.

 ## Table of Contents
 - [Features](#features)